morenoaj/morenoaj/README.md

-- 👋 Hi, I’m @morenoaj
+ 👋 Hi, I’m Alex Javier Moreno
-- 👀 I’m interested in ...
+- 👀 I’m interested in becoming a programmer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects.
-- 📫 How to reach me ...
+- 📫 How to reach me morenoaj1@outlook.com

 <!---
 morenoaj/morenoaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.